Next: , Previous: Continuation Lines, Up: Basic

 M-x size-indication-mode

 M-x what-line displays the current line number in the echo area.
-This command is usually redundant, because the current line number is shown in the mode line (see Mode Line).
+This command is usually redundant because the current line number is shown in the mode line (see The Mode Line).
 However, if you narrow the buffer, the mode line shows the line number relative to the accessible portion (see Narrowing).
 By contrast, what-line displays both the line number relative to the narrowed region and the line number relative to the whole buffer.

 The command C-x = (what-cursor-position) shows information about the current cursor position and the buffer contents at that position.
 It displays a line in the echo area that looks like this: